This post may contain affiliate links. For more information, click here.

 So, this is the IMPORTANT thing to take away from renting DVC.
 If you do it, be prepared to have to take something other than what you asked for.
 If you're absolutely set on a certain resort, be sure to book 11 months out, and even then, you may have to compromise.

 Other important things to note: Your booking with David's is final.
 If your plans change, you can't cancel or reschedule.
 You can add or remove people from your booking, but only as long as you do it with at least 30 days to spare.

 Also, you will not get daily "Mousekeeping" when renting Disney points.
 You will get trash and towels on the fourth day of your stay, and a full cleaning on anything past eight days, but if you want daily housekeeping you will have to request it at the front desk and pay extra for it.
 I believe the rate while I was there was $20 per day, times as many days as you wanted housekeeping.

 *You can still add a dining plan if you rent DVC.

 *You can still book Fast Passes at the 60 day mark if you rent DVC.

 *You can still ride Disney's Magical Express to and from the airport if you rent DVC.

-Now, let's talk booking through a Disney TA, and let's see how my $1600 hotel bill could have been a $700 hotel bill.
+Now, let's talk booking through Get Away Today, and let's see how my $1600 hotel bill could have been a $700 hotel bill.